Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Introduction

 \subsection{Organisation of the present article}

 In Section~\ref{sect:prelims} we provide the basic notions and definitions.
-The reduction to the finite using canonical functions which leads to the collapse of the bounded width hierarchy is given in Section~\ref{sect:collapse}.
+The reduction to the finite using canonical functions which leads to the collapse of the bounded width hierarchy, the proof of Theorem~\ref{thm:canonicalbwidth}, is given in Section~\ref{sect:collapse}.
 We then extend the algebraic theory of smooth approximations in Section~\ref{sect:looplemma} before applying it to first-order reducts of unary structures and MMSNP in Section~\ref{sect:newboundedwidth}.
+In this section we also give a proof of Corollary~\ref{cor:explicitcollapse} and Theorem~\ref{thm:datalogrewritability}.